pykale/pykale/CONTRIBUTING.md

 We aim to design the core `kale` modules to be highly **reusable**, generic, and customizable, and follow these guidelines:

-- Enforce styles using [flake8](https://gitlab.com/pycqa/flake8), [black](https://github.com/psf/black), and [isort](https://github.com/timothycrosley/isort)), using common PyKale configuration files.
+- Use highly *readable* names for variables, functions, and classes.
+- Make small changes and commit frequently with clear descriptions for others to understand what you have done.
-- Include detailed docstrings in code for generating documentations, following the [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
+- Include detailed docstrings in code for generating documentations, following the [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+- Highly reusable modules should go into `kale`.
+Highly data/example-specific code goes into `Examples`.
 - Configure learning systems using [YAML](https://en.wikipedia.org/wiki/YAML) following [YACS](https://github.com/rbgirshick/yacs).
 See our [examples](https://github.com/pykale/pykale/tree/master/examples).
 - Use [PyTorch](https://pytorch.org/tutorials/) and [PyTorch Lightning](https://towardsdatascience.com/from-pytorch-to-pytorch-lightning-a-gentle-introduction-b371b7caaf09) ([Video](https://www.youtube.com/watch?v=QHww1JH7IDU)) as much as possible.
 - If high-quality existing code from other sources are used, add credit and license information at the top of the file.
+- Use pre-commit hooks to enforce consistent styles via [flake8](https://gitlab.com/pycqa/flake8), [black](https://github.com/psf/black), and [isort](https://github.com/timothycrosley/isort)), with common PyKale configuration files.

 #### Recommended development software

 - Python IDE: [Visual Studio Code](https://code.visualstudio.com/download), [PyCharm](https://www.jetbrains.com/pycharm/download/)
 - GitHub: GitHub Desktop, [GitHub guides](https://guides.github.com/), [GitHub documentations](https://docs.github.com/en)

-## Heavy involvements (core team members)
+## Heavy involvements (maintainers)

 ### Review and merge pull requests

-You should be a core team member to be able to review and merge a pull request.
-Please follow GitHub guidelines on how to [review changes in pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests) and [incorporate changes from a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-changes-from-a-pull-request) to review and merge the pull requests.
+A maintainer follows GitHub guidelines on how to [review changes in pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests) and [incorporate changes from a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-changes-from-a-pull-request) to review and merge the pull requests.
 The merge is automated in this project (see [Automation](#automation)).

 ### Release and management